lclh813/Excel/README.md

 - Formula: ```IF``` ```INDEX``` ```MATCH```
 #### **_Step 2.
 Add an Interactive Legend_**
 - VBA:
-  - ```Microsoft Excel Object``` Determine which legend items has been selected and show the corresponding datasets.
+  - ```Microsoft Excel Object``` Determine which legend item has been selected and show the corresponding data.

 ## Demo 3.
 Cumulative Table
 ### 3.1.
 How to Use